Loving v. Virginia: Plaintiffs

 Mildred Delores Loving was the daughter of Musial (Byrd) Jeter and Theoliver Jeter.
 She self-identified as Indian-Rappahannock, but was also reported as being of Cherokee, Portuguese, and black American ancestry.
 During the trial, it seemed clear that she identified herself as Black, and her lawyer claimed that was how she described herself to him.
 However, upon her arrest, the police report identified her as "Indian" and by 2004, she denied having any Black ancestry.

 Richard Perry Loving was a white man, the son of Lola (Allen) Loving and Twillie Loving.
 Their families both lived in Caroline County, Virginia, which adhered to strict Jim Crow segregation laws, but their town of Central Point had been a visible mixed-race community since the 19th century.

-Mildred became pregnant, and in June 1958, the couple traveled to Washington, D.C. to marry, thereby evading Virginia's Racial Integrity Act of 1924, which made marriage between whites and non-whites a crime.
+Mildred became pregnant, and in June 1958, the couple traveled to Washington, D.C. in order to marry.
 A few weeks after they returned to Central Point, local police raided their home in the early morning hours of July 11, 1958, hoping to find them having sex, as interracial sex was also illegal in Virginia.
 When the officers found the Lovings sleeping in their bed, Mildred pointed out their marriage certificate on the bedroom wall.
 They were told the certificate was not valid in Virginia.

 Criminal proceedings

 The Lovings were charged under Section 20-58 of the Virginia Code, which prohibited interracial couples from being married out of state and then returning to Virginia, and Section 20-59, which classified miscegenation as a felony, punishable by a prison sentence of between one and five years.
 On January 6, 1959, the Lovings pleaded guilty to "cohabiting as man and wife, against the peace and dignity of the Commonwealth".
 They were sentenced to one year in prison, with the sentence suspended on condition that the couple leave Virginia and not return together for at least 25 years.
 After their conviction, the couple moved to the District of Columbia.